Code logic for sample code.

 Generalities

-The general idea is a maze of C routines that call each other but never return.
+A general pattern here is a maze of C routines that call each other but mostly never return.

-Each call represents a character moving in its stream from one process to the
+Each call represents a character moving in its stream from one process node to the next.

 This causes the stack to grow and not shrink.

-It would be strategic to get the compiler to do tail recursion
+It would be strategic to get the compiler to do tail call optimization but I don’t know how to do so reliaby.

-The pattern is much like goto with arguments, a bit like Actors.
+The pattern is much like goto with arguments, and a bit like Actors.

 The code is in C but C++ would be better in a few ways.